-When you meet someone with a menkyo, or that has received a scroll from a specific school, it only means their teacher saw fit to give it to them for a myriad of reasons.
+When you meet someone with a menkyo or that has received a scroll from a specific school, it only means their teacher saw fit to give it to them for a myriad of reasons.
 Skill not always being one of them.
-I believe these certificates are more private affairs and do not always speak to the skill nor the moral fiber of the recipient (or giver) of such documents.
+I believe these certificates are more private affairs and do not always speak to the skill or moral fiber of the recipient (or giver) of such documents.
 Documents such as menkyo kaiden were bought and sold throughout the history of martial arts in Japan from the beginning.
-Many teachers bestowed the school to their sons, whether gifted in the art or inept to keep the family employed for future generations.
+Many teachers bestowed the school to their sons, whether gifted in the art or inept, to keep the family employed for future generations.
 As well as teachers having to do favors for others within their domain.

 Time To Bake

 Does it really take 25 years to earn a menkyo kaiden?
 As I age, I ask myself more and more why it would take so long to impart knowledge to others.
-It certainly does take a long time to acquire a certain amount of skill, however competent martial artists do not need 15 to 20 years under the same teacher to become skilled.
+It certainly takes a long time to acquire a certain skill; however, competent martial artists do not need 15 to 20 years under the same teacher to become skilled.
 Skills continue to grow once out of the oven.
 We do not need to have these extravagant incubating times with our teachers.
-Unless of course, they are purposefully retarding our progress.
+Unless, of course, they are purposefully retarding our progress.